nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 - Even the fastest-growing businesses need standardization and stability to avoid chaos.
 - Even the most profitable mature business can use innovation in smaller uncharted processes.

-While these smaller actions can make you more valuable to your organization - and happier, too - the moral of the story is that when the only constant is change, becoming a specialist in navigating change is a core competency to succeed in our profession.
+While these smaller actions can make you more valuable to your organization - and happier, too - the moral of the story is that when the only constant is change, becoming a specialist in navigating change is a core competence to succeed in our profession.

 And now you have a map, too.

-As long as you are willing to keep moving, your present situation is just a stop on your way to where the organization needs you.
+As long as you are willing to keep moving, your present situation is just a stop on the way to where the organization needs you.

 If commerce downtown is too crowded or life as a shopkeeper is not for you, there is always money to be made transporting goods across town limits or erecting new buildings.